hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 #### Perform MySQL database restore

-G﻿o to application list of the Kasten K10 Dashboard and expand the menu of *mysql* application.
+In order to restore the MySQL database, g﻿o to application list of the Kasten K10 Dashboard and expand the menu of *mysql* application.
 Then click *Restore* button.

 ![](/img/k10-restore-button.png)

 S﻿elect a restore point from the list and click it.
+The *Restore Point* page will show up:

 ![](/img/k10-restore-point.png)

-U﻿sing all the default options from **Restore Point**, click *Restore* button:
+U﻿se all the default options from **Restore Point** and click *Restore* button:

 ![](/img/k10-restore.png)

 T﻿he restore of the MySQL database will be started from the selected restore point.
-It will another few seconds.
+It will take a few seconds.
 Go back to the Dashboard, you should see the completed *Restore* entry under **Actions**:

 ![](/img/k10-dashboard-restore.png)